 Whenever you make a purchase with your credit card, the wise move is always to pay off the purchase before the bill is due to avoid interest charges and late fees.
 If you know that won’t be possible in the short-term, the best thing you could do is keep your interest payments low by choosing the card with the lowest interest rate.
 The PenFed Promise VISA Card can make sure that you pay as little interest as possible, with one of the best purchase APRs currently available.

-The PenFed Promise VISA Card offers cardholders an introductory APR of 7.49% for 36 months.
-Unlike most credit cards where the APR jumps after the introductory period, this card only increases slightly, to a variable rate currently at 9.99%.
+The PenFed Promise VISA Card offers cardholders an introductory purchase APR of 7.49% for 36 months.
+Unlike most credit cards where the purchase APR jumps after the introductory period, this card only increases slightly, to a variable rate based on the Prime Rate currently at 9.99% variable APR.
 The purchase APR depends on the prime rate, so if the prime rate increases, you can expect your credit card interest rate to do the same.

 Unlike other credit cards, the PenFed Promise VISA Card does not offer a rewards program.
 Why in the world would you decide to use this card over another that can earn the user cash back or other benefits?